In this article, I’ll analyze various mouthguards that protect your teeth from any contact you might experience while playing basketball.

 Many high-end mouthguards come with some sort of dental insurance.
 While that’s definitely not needed, it’s a welcome option that adds a little peace of mind to the purchase.
 When getting a new guard, watch out for any such deals to get even more forms of protection.

-I could spend all day talking about dental health in regards to basketball.
+I could spend all day talking about dental health in regard to basketball.
 However, rather than going over the different reasons why you need a mouthguard, I’ll let a dentist tell you why they’re so important.